| | | |

 Echinacea Spray

 You spray your throat three times in a row and you can’t drink anything after for 15-30 minutes.
+It’s truly disgusting.

-We have two bottles of this echinacea throat spray in our refrigerator at all times along with the Olive Leaf Complex Throat Spray.
+I used to keep two bottles of this echinacea throat spray in our refrigerator at all times along with the Olive Leaf Complex Throat Spray.
 We use echinacea for strep as well as just regular sore throats.

 Echinacea Tea

 It’s said that the echinacea herb encourages the immune system and reduces many of the symptoms of colds, flu, and some other illnesses, infections, and conditions.
+I buy the Traditional Medicinals brand and always have.
+They have multiple variations, some with lemon or some with elderberry.
+You don’t have to buy this tea from Amazon, either, as most markets will carry it (including Publix, Kroger, Walmart, etc.).

 Another really great aspect of echinacea tea is you can grow echinacea flowers AND they’re a perennial!
 I plan to try growing it soon once my herb garden is put together.
+If you have any pointers, I’d love to hear them!

 Elderberry Lozenges